Protective Orders

 Domestic violence occurs in all races, ethnicities, religious groups, and socioeconomic classes and is perpetrated by, and on, both women and men.
 It can occur in same-sex and opposite-sex relationships.

-Protective Orders as Relief in Minnesota Domestic Violence Cases
+Understanding Protective Orders in Minnesota Domestic Violence Cases

 In some cases, a two-year Order for Protection may be granted unless a hearing is requested by the alleged abuser.
 If children are involved or a party has been excluded from a residence, an initial hearing within five days may be required.